Preparing for a Review

 Organising your witnesses

 If you need witnesses to give evidence, please let the reviewer and other parties know at least 14 days before the hearing.
 You should provide the witness names and the evidence they will be providing.
-Make sure your witnesses know where and when to attend the hearing.
+Make sure your witnesses know where and how to attend the hearing.

 Making a submission